AdaCore/spark2014/docs/lrm/source/subprograms.rst

 A Global aspect of a subprogram lists the global items whose values are used or affected by a call of the subprogram.

-The Global aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).
+The Global aspect shall only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub), of a protected entry, or of a task unit.
 The implementation of a subprogram body must be consistent with the subprogram's Global aspect.